murpg/murpg.github.io/managing-new-site.md

 This AMI image will create a running ColdBox site for you.
 If you do not want a ColdBox site we will show you how to remove it and have your own site.
 The first step is to have an AWS account.
-If you do not have one go to this URL to learn how to create an [AWS account.]( [https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))
+If you do not have one go to this URL to learn how to create an [https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

-‌

 1. Choose the AWS AMI.
 Go to this URL and do a search for Ortus at the top of the screen [https://aws.amazon.com/marketplace/](https://aws.amazon.com/marketplace/)

 2. Click the continue to subscribe button